redhat-developer/lsp4ij/docs/UserDefinedLanguageServer.md

 A `README.md` file can be added manually to each of the language server directories to provide instructions for the corresponding language server.

+See [here](./UserDefinedLanguageServerTemplate.md) for more information about those JSON structures.